andreas-kupries/array/README.txt

 =========================

 listbase
         Extended from base, distinguish scalar and list values.
         Has to keep type information per key.

+                key --> (type, value)
+                type in { list, string }

+        clear:  ()                --> ()
+        exists: key               --> boolean
+        get:    pattern?          --> dict (key --> value)
+        gett:   pattern?          --> dict (key --> type)
+        gettv:  key               --> type
+        getv:   key               --> value
+        names:  pattern?          --> list (keys)
+        set:    dict              --> ()
+        setv:   key value type?   --> value
+        sett:   key type          --> value
+        size:   ()                --> integer
+        unset:  key               --> ()
+        unsetv: pattern?          --> ()

 listmulti
         multi on top of listbase

 listmtime
         mtime on top of listbase

 listmultitime
         multitime on top of listbase

         Use case: Ticket changes, where fields can be lists, and list elements should be individually accessible, searchable.

         (Alternate example: Catalog for a library.
 Author field of each catalog entry is a list, title field of same entry is not).